alexiwisteria/Portfolio/README.md

 ## Technologies Used
 - **React**: Front-end framework used to build the UI.
 - **Next.js**: Provides server-side rendering and routing for optimized performance.
-- **CSS**: Custom styling to give the site a clean and professional look.
+- **Tailwind CSS**: Utilize utility-first classes to design a clean, professional, and cohesive look, ensuring a streamlined, responsive layout while simplifying custom styling.

 ## Installation
 1. Clone this repository to your local machine: